DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-09 LD Meeting Notes.md

 ### Make Sure Your Levels are ALWAYS in a Playable State
-What I mean by this is that your levels should always have the following:
+What I mean by this is that your levels should ALWAYS have the following:
 - A player spawn point
 - An exit portal
+- A journal table
 - At least one enemy wave set up

+The last thing we want is for you to break your level and all of a sudden the player is stuck in the level with no way out.

 ### Make Sure to Place Your Enemies In Your Levels
 - When making the blockout for your levels, setting up the enemy spawns is also ONE OF THE FIRST THINGS YOU SHOULD DO.